jeromegn/poutine/README.md

     }

-## Life With Connections
+## Managing Connections

+(This is heavy and we won't get offended if you skip this section for now and come back to it later, when you need to worry about scaling and concurrency)

 Mostly it's just works out, but you still need to understand what to do to handle special cases.

 MongoDB uses one thread per TCP connection.
 That should tell you two things.
 First, if your application opens and uses a single connection, all the workload will be serialized in a single thread.
 You won't get a lot of scalability that way.
 If it's a Web server, you'll want each request to be using its own connection.

 Second, if your application keeps opening and closing connections, there's a lot of overhead involved in establishing these connections, both TCP overhead and threads.
 You want to reuse connections through some pooling mechanism.

 Poutine solves this by allowing you to open as many logical connections as you want, but using a pool of TCP connections to handle those requests.
 Whenever you do an operation, like insert or query, it grabs a connection from the pool, performs that operation, and then returns the connection back to the pool.

 That means that all you need to do is grab a connection and use it.
 You can use one connection throughout the application (but read below why it's not such a good idea), or grab a new connection for each request.
 You don't have to worry about closing the connection, the logical connection is just a wrapper, and the TCP connections are pooled.

 And this works flawlessly for most things you do, but there are a couple of exceptions.
 Say you're inserting a record into the database and then using the same logical connection to query the database.
 By default Poutine grabs a TCP connection from the database for each of these operations.
 It's possible that the insert operation will not complete before the find operation is started and you won't be able to query the object you just created.

 There are two ways around this.
 You can insert safely, which blocks until the insert operation completes.
 Or you can tell Poutine to reuse the same TCP connection.

 Another scenario is using replica sets where each TCP connection may read from a different slave.
 It takes slaves some time to replicate, so it's possible that one query will hit one server and find an object, but another query will hit a different server and not find the very same object.
 Again, you can solve that by telling Poutine to reuse the same TCP connection.

 You do that by calling `begin` and `end`.
 Calling `begin` fixes the TCP connection, so all subsequent operations on that connection object will use the same TCP connection.
 You must follow up with a call to `end`, otherwise the TCP connection is not available for other requests.

 There's reference tracking, so if you're passing the connection to another function that calls `begin` followed by `end`, the connection doesn't get released on you.

 Here's a simple example: